wissol/eo/words-eo-en.md

 * dlea: green
 * dli: grey
 * dlo: yellow
+* do: low, humble
 * dof: down
-* dok: to go down
+* dok: to go down, to humble
 * domik: to go to sleep
+* dopak: to be sorry
 * duu: body
 * duupa: naked
 * dubaa: mountain, hill